moon-watcher/teenage-queen-md/README.md

 # Teenage Queen For Megadrive

 this is my megadrive port of the Atari ST game  made by ERE.

 Reverse engineering was done by Foxy.

 This is Alpha code !
-Althought you can play , there's some graphical glitches
+Althought you can play, expect graphical glitches

 ![mockup](https://github.com/pascalorama/teenage-queen-md/blob/master/TQ-mockup.png)